Health and Wellness

 How often do I need to be screened for cervical cancer?

 How often you need to be screened depends on your age and health history.
 Talk with your doctor about what is best for you.
 Most women can follow these guidelines:

 If you had a hysterectomy, you should follow these guidelines:

 Yes.
-You can still benefit from the HPV vaccine if you have already had sexual contact before getting all three doses.
-This only applies if you have not been infected with the HPV types included in the vaccine.
+You can still benefit from the HPV vaccine if you have already had sexual contact with someone else.
+The vaccine can protect you from HPV types you haven't gotten yet.